CarSomma/streamlit_saffron/README.md

 ```bash
 streamlit hello
 ```
-This should open a Streamlit web app in your default web browser 🎉.
+This should open a Streamlit web app in your default web browser.

-## Data Analysis excercise on penguins
-**Business goal:**

-*Our marketing team would love to know about the penguins 🐧*

-Use an editor (e.g., Vscode) to open the file penguins_excercise.py.
-Read the TODO doc string at the beginning of the file.

-Afterward we will create out of that a nice [report](penguins_st_tutorial.md) using Streamlit.

-## Model prediction on penguins
-**Business goal:**

-*Our scientific team would love to know how 'heavy' penguins 🐧 are given some input features*

-Use an editor (e.g., Vscode) to open the file predict.py under the folder pages.
-Read the TODO doc string at the beginning of the file.

-Afterward we will implement predictions given user inputs in the Streamlit app.
+__🎉Congratulations🎉__.